TheLinuxSham/Crypto-Dashboard/README.md

 ## Technologies
 The program uses python to function.
 You can download python [here](https://www.python.org/downloads/).
 You might also want to check for pip installation with following command in your terminal.
-If pip is missing you can check this [documentary](https://pip.pypa.io/en/stable/installation/).
+If pip is missing you can check out this [documentary](https://pip.pypa.io/en/stable/installation/).
 ```
 pip3 --version
 ```